Planning to hire employees in Canada? Here’s a quick guide

 Canada’s talent pool boasts skilled workers with specialized knowledge in growing industries such as AI, machine learning, technology, and media.
 So, it’s no surprise that many global businesses, like U.S. companies, are looking to hire employees in Canada.

-Not only is it more cost-effective than hiring within the U.S., but Canada operates in similar time zones and has no language barriers.
+Hiring in Canada may be more cost-effective than hiring within the U.S. Moreover, Canada operates in similar time zones and has no language barriers.

 How to hire employees in Canada